 Computational Biomechanics provides an introduction to the application of computer simulation to solve fundamental problems in biomechanics and bioengineering.
 Musculoskeletal biomechanics, joint kinematics, medical image reconstruction, hard and soft tissue modeling, and medical device design are considered in the context of a semester-long project to develop and evaluate an artificial knee implant.
 Leading commercial software tools are introduced with hands-on exercises.
 An emphasis is placed on understanding the limitations of the computer model as a predictive tool and the need for rigorous verification and validation of all modeling tasks.
 Clinical application of biomechanical modeling tools is highlighted and impact on patient quality of life is discussed.
-Prerequisite: MEGN324, MEGN330.
+Prerequisite: MEGN324 with a grade of C- or better, MEGN330 with a grade of C- or better.